 Sergei Leontiev FT

-Stefania Palma FT
+Stefania Palma

-It’s just the narrative of all of the different theories and narratives, which is consistent with reality. (untranslatable mumbling)
+It’s just the narrative of all of the different theories and narratives, which is consistent with reality.

-As in many cases in Russia, it’s hard to say whether Sergei and the bank were attacked because of the “Navalny Card.”
-But in his asylum statement Sergei ties his fate to Navalny’s, writing: “Navalny has been repeatedly arrested and convicted for the same baseless financial crimes that the Russian authorities accuse me of.”
+Like a lot of things in Russia, it’s hard to know whether Sergei and the bank were targeted because of the Navalny card project.
+But in his asylum application, Sergei links his fate to Navalny’s, writing: “Navalny has been repeatedly arrested and convicted for the same unsubstantiated financial crimes that the Russian authorities have charged me with.”

 Ivan, the head of a central bank who met with Petr, claims Navalny has nothing to do with the raids.

-Ivan, voiced by an FT actor
+Ivan, via an actor

-Kyle Parker FT
+Kyle Parker

 The Twitter buzz about the card was on May 16 in the accounts of Tinkov and KermlinRussia.
 Screenshots of those tweets are cited by Solodkiy himself in the Medium article.
 My speculation is that Ashurkov’s later written references to a “famous blog” relate to those tweets, because there are simply no other mentions anywhere.